ventos/trccplayerforfirefox/README.md

 ## Code ##

-To view the code have a look at the 'src'-folder ;)
+To view the code, you will have to look at the 'src'-folder ;)

 ## Sources ##

-The file '/src/data/dark_wall.png' is by http://subtlepatterns.com/ .
+The file '/src/data/dark_wall.png' is by http://subtlepatterns.com/ and '/src/data/logo.png' is by http://theradio.cc/.